A comprehensive guide for everything you need to know to start 5S in the workplace

 Whether you feel like you’re not meeting your targets or not operating at maximum capacity, 5S Lean can help identify and eradicate inefficiencies.
 Using standard work practices, ergonomics, and workplace housekeeping, it will help ensure that you are making the most out of your resources.

-Companies that don’t practice 5S Lean or other similar systems may end up spending more money than necessary due to overproduction and overstocking.
-5S Lean is specifically designed to optimize operations and prevent excess expenditure of company resources.
+Companies that don’t practice 5S Lean or other similar systems may end up spending more money than necessary due to overproduction and overstocking of materials.
+In lean construction, effort and time are considered in minimizing waste.
+5S Lean is specifically designed to optimize operations and prevent the excess expenditure of company resources.

 Escalating instances of customer complaints is a red flag that businesses can’t afford to ignore.
 With the most common complaints being about product and service quality, 5S Lean’s workplace-centered approach can help workers focus on consistently delivering on customer expectations.

-Though the majority of successful companies who use 5S are in manufacturing, 5S Lean is versatile enough to benefit just about any type of operation regardless of size and industry.
+Though a number of successful companies who use 5S are in manufacturing, 5S Lean is versatile enough to benefit just about any type of operation regardless of size and industry.
 Here are some general business benefits of implementing the 5S Lean methodology:

 Evident in the name itself, 5S Lean aims to “trim the fat” from business operations so the relevant process and components that remain can operate at maximum capacity.